JupiterOne/sdk/README.md

 - Run `npm run build` or `npm run build --watch` in _this_ project from a terminal and wait for initial build to complete.

-- Run `npm run link` in the package that you want to link.
+- Run `npm link` in the package that you want to link.

-- In a separate terminal, run `npm run link @jupiterone/<package to link>` in the integration project.
+- In a separate terminal, run `npm link @jupiterone/<package to link>` in the integration project.
 You can now use the integration SDK CLI in the other project and it will use the latest code on your filesystem.

 ### Versioning this project